Tort5i/Chip-8/Docs/INSTALL.md

 ```
 finally add SDL3 to your system path (Mine installed in Program Files (x86)) and resart your computer

-Now we can install the emulator
+Now we can install the emulator,
 Clone the repositories files locally using:
 `git clone https://github.com/Tort5i/Chip-8.git`
 Or for ImGui version